-I conducted this usability study in October 2018 to better understand how Audible might improve their product out of sheer curiosity and a love of reading on the go.* Based on a random sampling I made some tweaks to Audbile’s interface and saw a dramatic improvement in usability.
+I conducted this usability study in October 2018 to better understand how Audible might improve their product.* Based on a random sampling I made some tweaks to Audible’s interface and saw a dramatic improvement in usability.

-I discovered through testing that users struggled with completing basic flows within the app’s functionality: finding help, bookmarking their progress, sharing books with friends, and navigating between chapters.
+I discovered through testing that users struggled with completing core actions within the app’s functionality: finding help, bookmarking their progress, sharing books with friends, and navigating between chapters.

-During validation testing I saw a huge jump in the completion of the tasks.
-Before my updates only 0/7 or 1/7 users could compete core actions with the app.
+After some tweaks to the UI I saw a huge jump in the completion of the tasks.
+Before only 0/7 or 1/7 users could complete core actions within the app.
 After my changes 6/7 and 7/7 users could complete these actions.

-In addition to usability tests I did some cursory market research to determine what possible business directives Audible might have.
-I found that currently 46% of audiobook listeners are over the age of 45 - so potentially half of the folks using Audible could have trouble with their vision and/or are not digital natives.*
+I did some cursory market research to determine what business directives Audible might have.
+I found that 48% of audiobook listeners are over the age of 44 - so potentially half of Audible’s users could have trouble with their vision and/or are not digital natives.

 This was particularly interesting to me as I watched several participants in the usability tests struggle reading the small type and buttons in the app.

-In order to organize, and then prioritize, pain points of Audible’s customers I mapped insights from each session.
-First I created an affinity map to find common ground and hot spots.
-Then I transferred the insights to a 2x2 board to better highlight the intersection of high priority items for the customers and the business.
+In order to organize and then prioritize pain points of Audible’s customers, I mapped insights from each session.
+This affinity map highlights common ground and hot spots.

-One of the main pain points in the Audible app - for the business and customers alike - is not being able to purchase books from within the app or even link to the online store.
-This is a huge deal for Audible because their entire business model is built on delivering content to their users.
-It’s also big for customers; it’s the first question served in the FAQ.
+One of the main pain points in the Audible app - for the business and customers alike - is not being able to purchase books from within the app or even link to the web store.
+This is a huge deal for Audible because their business model is built on selling content to their users.
+It’s also big for customers: it’s the first question served in the FAQ.

 So why can’t Audible sell content within the app?
-They’re not willing to pay Apple the 30% cut they’re entitled to from purchases of digital products on the iPhone.
+It probably has something to do with the the 30% cut Apple takes from every purchase of digital products on the iPhone.
 This is not a problem I can (currently) solve, so I decided to focus on other, lower-hanging fruit.
-Looking at the 2x2 I noticed several pain points relating to navigation that were keeping customers from accessing the content they had already purchased, and decided to focus on those:

-Customers find it difficult to find where you last left off and can’t find bookmarks
+Customers can’t find their their last listened-to spot, and can’t find bookmarks

 Customers have issues using the various scrolling functions